Glossary of terms

 Asexual a person who experiences no sexual attraction to other people, and/or no desire for sexual activity.
 However the term asexual to some is an umbrella term and includes demisexual, graysexual (see definitions below).
 (Also known as ‘ace’)

-Bisexual a person who experiences romantic attraction and/or sexual attraction towards men and women.
+Bisexual a person who experiences romantic attraction and/or sexual attraction towards people of more than one gender.

 Demisexual a person who only experiences sexual attraction to people with whom they form an emotional connection.